Roger Hargreaves: Death

 Between 1975 and 1982, Hargreaves lived with his family on Guernsey.
 Then, they settled at Sussex House Farm near Cowden, Kent.
 Hargreaves died on 11 September 1988 at the age of 53 and at the Kent and Sussex Hospital in Royal Tunbridge Wells following a stroke.
 He was buried in Cowden, East Sussex.
-He bought the adjacent field to the grave yard at Cowden Church so that he could be buried there.
+He had bought the adjacent field to the graveyard at Cowden Church so that he could be buried there.

 After his death, his son, Adam, continued writing and drawing the Mr. Men and Little Miss characters with new stories (while signing the covers in his father's signature).
 In April 2004, Hargreaves' widow Christine sold the rights to the Mr. Men characters to the UK entertainment group Chorion, for £28 million.
 In December 2011, Chorion sold the Mr. Men brand and its associated merchandise business to Japan's Sanrio.

 On 4 March 2021, Hargreaves was posthumously awarded a gold Blue Peter badge.